20407002036/alx-low_level_programming/0x18-dynamic_libraries/README.md

 The first line of all your files should be exactly #!/bin/bash A README.md file, at the root of the folder of the project, describing what each script is doing All your files must be executable

+# create 1-create_dynamic_lib.sh
+The file create a dynamic lib from all the .c iles in the current folder